aminelamuadni/multi-vendor-marketplace/README.md

   - Create a migration: `flask db migrate -m "description of changes"`
   - Apply the migration: `flask db upgrade`
 - These steps are necessary for evolving the database schema alongside application development.

-## Running the Application

-- After completing the installation and database setup, run the application: `flask run`.
-- Access the application at `http://localhost:5000`.

 ## Authentication System